 Step 1: Turn Off the Water Supply

-Q: How long does it take to remove a kitchen faucet?
+How long does it take to replace a shower faucet?

-Removing a kitchen faucet may seem like a difficult task, but with the right tools and a little bit of patience, it can be done easily.
-By following these simple steps, you can remove your old faucet and install a new one in no time.
-Remember to always turn off the water supply before starting any work and to test the faucet for leaks once it is installed.
-Happy plumbing!
+Replacing a shower faucet is a simple task that can be done by anyone with the right tools and knowledge.
+By following the steps outlined in this article, you can replace your old or faulty shower faucet and enjoy a fully functioning shower.
+Remember to turn off the water supply before beginning any work and to test the new faucet for leaks once it is installed.